mindspore-ai/docs/tutorials/inference/source_en/serving_grpc.md

 1. Build `Client`.

-   When `Client` is built, the IP address and port number of Serving are indicated, and the Servable's name and method it provides are given.
+   When `Client` is built, the network address of Serving are indicated, and the Servable's name and method it provides are given.
 Servable indicates a single model or a combination of multiple models (not supported yet) and provides different services in various methods.

    In the preceding `add` example, Serving runs on the `localhost`, the gRPC port number is set to `5500`, and `add` Servable is run to provide the `add_common` method.